-A new (Dec.
-2016) paper by the Carbon Tax Center reports and explains the good news of the U.S. electric power sector’s rapid decarbonization over the past decade.
+A Dec.
+2016 paper by the Carbon Tax Center reports and explains the good news of the U.S. electric power sector’s rapid decarbonization over the past decade.

 Our paper, “The Good News,” quantifies the sector’s sizeable reductions in carbon emissions since 2005 and clarifies what accounts for it.
 It shows that while substitution of fracked gas for dirtier coal contributed significantly to reducing emissions, a greater role was played by what we call clean electricity: an upsurge in electricity production from renewables (wind turbines and solar photovoltaic cells), and electricity savings that caused electricity usage to flatten even as economic output increased.